timescale/docs/cloud/multi-factor-authentication.md

     Alternatively, if you do not have access to the authenticator application, click `Use recovery code instead` to type the recovery code.
 1. Click `Next`.
-1. In the `Save your recovery codes` dialog, you can copy, download, or print the recovery codes that appear.
+1. In the `Save your recovery codes` dialog, copy, download, or print the recovery codes, and save them in a safe place.
+These are used to recover your account if you lose your device.
 1. Click `ok, i saved my recovery codes` after you have saved the recovery codes.

 </procedure>